timdown/rangyinputs/README.md

     var extracted = $("#test").extractSelectedText();
     alert(extracted);

-`insertText(String text, Number pos, Boolean moveSelection)`
+`insertText(String text, Number pos[, String selectionBehaviour])`
 ------------------------------------------------------------

-Inserts the specified text at the specified character position within the text input or textarea element and optionally places the caret at the end of the inserted text if moveSelection is true.
+Inserts the specified text at the specified character position within the text input or textarea element and optionally updates the selection depending on the value of selectionBehaviour.
+Possible values are:

+* **"select"**: Selects the inserted text
+* **"collapseToStart"**: Collapses the selection to a caret at the start of the inserted text
+* **"collapseToEnd"**: Collapses the selection to a caret at the end of the inserted text

+If no value is supplied for `selectionBehaviour`, the selection is not changed and left at the mercy of the browser (placing the caret at the start is not uncommon when the textarea's value is changed).

 Returns a reference to the original jQuery object for the element.